Insulation

 Criterion EPS (polystyrene) Mineral wool (facade)

-Acoustics 🎧 Basic 🎧🎧 Better sound absorption
+Acoustics Basic acoustic contribution Better sound absorption in many systems

 Vapour diffusion 💨 Lower (more vapour-tight) 💨 Higher (more vapour-open)